 Olympic host Tokyo hits record 2,848 COVID-19 cases, seeks more hospital beds

-TOKYO: Tokyo's 2,848 daily coronavirus infections on Tuesday (Jul 27) were the Olympic host city's highest since the pandemic began, officials said, as media reported that authorities had asked hospitals to prepare more beds for patients.
+TOKYO -Tokyo's 2,848 COVID-19 infections on Tuesday were the Olympic host city's highest since the pandemic began, officials said, as media reported that authorities had asked hospitals to prepare more beds for patients as the Delta variant drives the surge.

+The rise in cases threatens to further erode support for Prime Minister Yoshihide Suga, whose ratings have slid to their lowest level since he took office last September, in large part because of his haphazard handling of the pandemic.

+It also spells trouble for the Olympics, as many Japanese fear the influx of athletes and officials for the event could add to the surge.
+About 31per cent in a survey by the Nikkei daily on Monday said https://www.reuters.com/world/asia-pacific/support-japans-pm-suga-slides-tokyo-games-underway-2021-07-26 the Games should be cancelled or postponed again.

 Japan has avoided the devastating outbreaks suffered by other nations such as India, Indonesia and the United States, but the fifth wave of the pandemic fuelled by the Delta variant is piling pressure on Tokyo's hospitals.

+As Delta has spread, the number of severe COVID-19 cases in the city over the last month roughly doubled to 78 as of Monday, government data showed.
+Coronavirus hospitalisations have also jumped at a similar clip, reaching 2,717.

-By Sunday, 20.8 per cent of the Japanese capital's 12,635 COVID-19 patients had been hospitalised.
-A government advisory panel sees rates of less than 25 per cent as a trigger to consider imposition of a state of emergency.
+By Sunday, only 20.8per cent of the Japanese capital's 12,635 COVID-19 patients had been able to obtain hospital treatment, the data showed.
+A government advisory panel says that if the ratio falls below the threshold of 25per cent, a state of emergency should be triggered.

-Tokyo has already declared a fourth state of emergency this month, to run until after the Olympics, and Japan made the unprecedented decision to hold the Games, postponed from last year by the pandemic, without spectators to stem its spread.
+In anticipation of the surge and considering the tough hospital situation, Tokyo has already declared a fourth state of emergency this month to run until after the Olympics.

+"It's the Delta variant", said Kenji Shibuya, a former director of the Institute for Population Health at King's College London, explaining the recent surge.

+Shibuya added it was impossible to quantify to what extent the Olympics contributed to the increase but blamed the global sports showpiece as "one of the major driving forces".

 Hospitals should look at pushing back planned surgery and scaling down other treatments, the broadcaster said, citing a notice to medical institutions from city authorities.